-Maryland University of Integrative Health allows advanced standing for students who have completed the following programs.
+Maryland University of Integrative Health allows advanced standing, transfer credit, and course exemptions for students in the following programs.

 Center for Mind-Body Medicine – Food as Medicine